Terreii/use-pouchdb/docs/basics/sync.md

 If you now open a different browser, you will be able to sync your Todos between them.
 They should also be listed in Fauxton (http://127.0.0.1:5984/_utils/#/_all_dbs).

-Now we are finished with our Todo example.
-All Todos are replicated, users can sign up and log in.
-I know, this was a long tutorial, but we did cover a lot!

-Happy coding! 🎉🎊